 As a parent/guardian, you may be wondering how you can support your child who may be off track or have incomplete grades on the Summit Learning Platform.
+Parents are most successful when they work with their student on a weekly basis by checking in with them and going through a check-in process to establish their academic status, set goals, and agree on an action plan to make progress.

-If your child is off track in passing content assessments for a course:
+If your child is off track in passing Content Assessments for a course:

-If your child has any incomplete, or overdue, projects for a course:
+If your child has any incomplete, or overdue, Projects for a course:

 - Encourage your child to reach out to their teacher and set up a check-in meeting during office hours.